caseyg/awesome/TOPICS.md

 *   [documize/community](https://github.com/documize/community) - Modern Confluence alternative designed for internal & external docs, built with Go + EmberJS

+## drawio

+*   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.

 ## mediawiki

 *   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.

 *   [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam) - Tools for downloading and preserving wikis.
 We archive wikis, from Wikipedia to tiniest wikis.
 As of 2026, WikiTeam has preserved more than 600,000 wikis.

+## miro

+*   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.

 ## notion-alternative